robertblackwell/marvin-cpp/readme.md

 ## So what is this ?
 The __marvin-cpp__ project provides a man-in-the-middle proxy that can examine __http__ and __https__ traffic between a http(s) client and an http(s) server.
 It is a bit like the __Charles__  app that is well known to web developers, but currently only in cli form.

-Unlike my project __marvin__ (https://github.com/robertblackwell/marvin.git  which is an earlier effort at a mitm proxy in node-js), this one is more ambitious, written in C++ using Boost/Asio.
+Unlike my project __marvin__ (https://github.com/robertblackwell/marvin.git  which is an earlier effort at a mitm proxy in node-js), this one is more ambitious, written in C++ using Boost/Asio and undertaking all X509 certificate manipulation in code, not using ```system(openssl ....)```.

 ## Status

 The CORVID-19 lockdown of 2020 has given me the opportunity to invest some time in this project and as of May 2020 the basic structure of the Mitm Proxy is now in place and there is a cli app that is able to intercept and view __HTTP__ and __HTTPS__ traffic.
+See [./apps/simple_proxy/readme.md](./apps/simple_proxy/readme.md) for details.

 ## Installation